aws-samples/amazon-ecs-mythicalmysfits-workshop/workshop-2/Lab-3/README.md

 **Add deploy stage:**

 - Deployment provider: Select **Amazon ECS** - *This is the mechanism we're choosing to deploy with.
 CodePipeline also supports several other deployment options, but we're using ECS directly in this case.*
+- Region: **Select the region you're in**
 - Cluster Name: Select your ECS Cluster.
 In my case, **Cluster-mythical-mysfits-devsecops** - *This is the cluster that CodePipeline will deploy into.*
-- Service Name: Enter `CFNStackName-Mythical-like-service` - *Name the CloudFormation stack that you're going to create/update*
+- Service Name: Enter `CFNStackName-Mythical-Like-Service` - *Name the CloudFormation stack that you're going to create/update*
 - Image definitions file - *optional*: Enter `imagedefinitions.json` - *This is the file we created within the buildspec_prod.yml file earlier*

 ![CodePipeline ECS](images/cp-deploy-step.png)